alexanderharms/Simago/docs/source/example.rst

     98,556794.6,98,1
     99,556794.6,99,1

-In this case we see that some rows correspond to ``conditional_index`` of 0 and others to 1.
-These indices match to the conditions given in the conditionals file mentioned at the ``conditionals`` parameter in the settings file.
-This conditionals file looks like this:
+In this case we see that some rows correspond to ``condition_index`` of 0 and others to 1.
+These indices match to the conditions given in the conditions file mentioned at the ``conditions`` parameter in the settings file.
+This conditions file looks like this:

 .. code-block::

-    conditional_index,property_name,option,relation
+    condition_index,property_name,option,relation
     0,sex,0,eq
     1,sex,1,eq

-Here we see two conditions corresponding to the conditional index of 0 and 1.
-In this case the values for the options mentioned in the data file with ``conditional_index == 0`` hold when the property 'sex' is equal to option 0, which in this case means the sex is male.
-The values in the data file with ``conditional_index == 1`` correspond to option 1 for property 'sex' which is female.
-The values in the data file are normalized for each conditional index.
+Here we see two conditions corresponding to the condition index of 0 and 1.
+In this case the values for the options mentioned in the data file with ``condition_index == 0`` hold when the property 'sex' is equal to option 0, which in this case means the sex is male.
+The values in the data file with ``condition_index == 1`` correspond to option 1 for property 'sex' which is female.
+The values in the data file are normalized for each condition index.
 These normalized values will then form the discrete conditional probability for a person to be of a certain age given that they are of a certain sex.